Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Introduction

 It is well known that real species are not necessarily panmictic.
 However, many treatments which acknowledge this are still mean-field models.
-The textbook way of incorporating geographical distance into a population-genetic model is to divide the system into $N$ local subpopulations, ``islands,'' connected via migration \cite{taylor1996, kokko2008, wild2009}.
-Within each subpopulation, distance is treated as negligible, and organisms are well mixed \cite{levins1969,hartl2007}.
-This approach assumes a single distance scale below which panmixia prevails \cite{platt2010}, and it relies on well-defined boundaries which persist over time \cite{levins1969}.
-Furthermore, the connections among subpopulations are frequently taken to have the topology of a complete graph, {\em i.e.,} an organism in one subpopulation can migrate to any other with equal ease \cite{levins1969,hartl2007,kokko2008,wild2009}.
+The textbook way of incorporating geographical distance into a population-genetic model is to divide the system into $N$ local subpopulations, ``islands,'' connected via migration~\cite{taylor1996, kokko2008, wild2009}.
+Within each subpopulation, distance is treated as negligible, and organisms are well mixed~\cite{levins1969, hartl2007}.
+This approach makes a simplifying assumption that there is a single distance scale below which panmixia prevails~\cite{platt2010}, and it relies on well-defined boundaries between panmictic subpopulations which persist over time~\cite{levins1969}.
+Furthermore, the connections among subpopulations are frequently taken to have the topology of a complete graph, {\em i.e.,} an organism in one subpopulation can migrate to any other with equal ease~\cite{levins1969, hartl2007, kokko2008, wild2009}.
 In this case, each of the $N$ subpopulations do experience the same environment, to within one part in $N$.
-Thus, the mean-field approximation is in force at the island level, and the island model incorporates spatial extent without incorporating full spatial heterogeneity.
-For real ecosystems \cite{halley2004, scanlon2007, platt2010, reigada2012}, or in sufficiently interesting models, one or more of these simplifying assumptions can fail.
-More complicated population structures require more sophisticated mathematical treatments of evolution, a fact which has real-world implications for practical issues like the evolution of drug-resistant diseases \cite{escalante2009}.
+Thus, the mean-field approximation is in force at the island level, and the island model incorporates spatial extent without incorporating a full treatment of spatial heterogeneity.
+For real ecosystems~\cite{halley2004, scanlon2007, platt2010, reigada2012}, one or more of these simplifying assumptions can fail.
+Long-distance migration is often thought to return a spatial ecosystem to a well-mixed form, but if organisms' migration habits are themselves adaptive, this is not necessarily so~\cite{ichinose2013}.
+More complicated population structures require more sophisticated mathematical treatments of evolution, a fact which has mathematical consequences, but more importantly has real-world implications for practical issues like the evolution of drug-resistant diseases~\cite{escalante2009}.